Sandy Springs residents raise concerns about proposed flyover toll lanes at Northridge Road

 Some residents in neighborhoods around Sandy Springs’ Northridge Road, where the Georgia Department of Transportation has proposed flyover lanes atop the road’s overpass for its Ga.
-400 toll lanes project, have raised concern the lanes would change the character of the area and bring more noise and pollution.
+400 toll lanes project, are concerned the plan would change the character of the area and bring more noise and pollution.
 At a March 10 community meeting, residents asked GDOT to take another look at the plan, although the agency said space constraints mean there aren’t many options.

 “Not only would they be horrible aesthetically, but the noise pollution and fumes will certainly be detrimental to our neighborhood,” said Julie Zweig, a resident who helped organize the meeting, which was held at a house in the neighborhood.